Weight-Loss Gastric Balloons

 You will be given specific instructions to prepare for your gastric balloon procedure.

 Before your procedure, you will need to have an empty stomach.
 Your physician will request that you don’t eat or drink after midnight on the day of your procedure.
-Additionally, if you take any blood-thinning medication, your physician may request that you stop using for 3-5 days before the test.

 After the procedure, you may experience some pain or nausea.
 These symptoms should last for a few days post-procedure.
 Your doctor may prescribe medication to help with pain and nausea management.